begumcelik/photometric-approach-to-surface-reconstruction-of-oil-paintings/README.md

-# Photometric Approach to Surface Reconstruction of Artist Paintings
+# Photometric Approach to Surface Reconstruction of Oil Paintings

 Interactive renderer program for the surface reconstruction of oil paintings, using [Two-Shot SVBRDF Capture for Stationary Materials](https://mediatech.aalto.fi/publications/graphics/TwoShotSVBRDF/) by Aittala et al (2015).